Curtis Perrin: Co-Executive Director & Black Ghost Overlord

 Jonathan Tippett is an artist and mechanical engineer with lifelong curiosity for the relationship between humans and machines.
 He earned his mechanical engineering degree from UBC in 1999 and has since worked in fuel cells, hydraulics and neurovascular implants.
 He still practices ceramic sculpture at his studio in False Creek, but his love of machines brought him to explore the intersection of form, function and human skill in the context of engineered and interactive sculpture.
 Co-creator of The Mondo Spider and co-founder of eatART, he has run the eatART Lab since its beginning and is now stepping down as Lab Chief to focus on developing his next experience based machine in the eatART Lab, Prosthesis: The Anti-Robot , slated for completion in 2014.

-Charlie is an artist and engineer with a bachelor’s in Engineering Physics and masters in Mechanical Engineering from the University of British Columbia.
+Charlie is an artist and engineer with a bachelor’s in Engineering Physics and masters in Mechanical Engineering from the UBC.
 He has worked as an engineer in modeling, reliability analysis, and hydro power generation projects.
-In 2006 Charlie co-created the Mondo Spider mechanical walking machine and since the Charlie has been helping to build the eatART organization and lab infrastructure.
+In 2006 Charlie co-created the Mondo Spider mechanical walking machine and since then Charlie has been helping to build the eatART organization and lab infrastructure.
 In 2009, he completed his second major project: the 30m x 6m 3E-ROI sculpture depicting humanity’s evolution in energy usage, and addiction to exponential growth.
-In 2011, Charlie and a crew of mad geniuses created the first phase of Titanoboa, a 50t long, articulated electro-mechanical reincarnation of the primordial snake rendered extinct by past climate change.
+From 2011-15, Charlie and a crew of mad geniuses created Titanoboa, a 50ft long, articulated electro-mechanical reincarnation of the primordial snake rendered extinct by past climate change.

 Christian Lev: Lab Chief